pulp-platform/snitch/README.md

 This monolithic repository hosts software and hardware for the Snitch generator and generated systems.

+## Getting Started

+To get started, check out the [getting started guide](https://pulp-platform.github.io/snitch/ug/getting_started/).

+## Content

+What can you expect to find in this repository?

+- The [Snitch integer core](https://pulp-platform.github.io/snitch/rm/snitch/).
+This can be useful stand-alone if you are just interested in re-using the core for your project, e.g., as a tiny control core or you want to make a peripheral smart.
+The sky is the limit.
+- The [Snitch cluster](https://pulp-platform.github.io/snitch/ug/snitch_cluster/).
+A highly configurable cluster containing one to many integer cores with optional floating-point capabilities as well as our custom ISA extensions `Xssr`, `Xfrep`, and `Xdma`.
+- Any other system that is based on Snitch compute elements.
+Right now, we do not have any open-sourced yet, but be sure that this is going to change.

 ## Tool Requirements

 * `verilator = v4.100`